Costa Roca: How time flies – and how some things last forever

 Costa Rica - How Time Flies and How Some Things Never Change

-Our laughter dominated the pool area that late evening at Costa Roca Resort Club.
-We didn’t have any drinks but we literally looked like a bunch of crazies, playing word games and punishing each other by having to do some dives after losing the game.
-Since the pandemic, it was the loudest – at the same time most calming – night of my life.
+Our laughter dominated the pool area that late evening at the Costa Roca Resort Club.
+We didn’t have any drinks, but we literally looked like a bunch of crazies, playing word games and punishing each other by having to do some dives after losing the game.
+Since the pandemic, it has been the loudest—and at the same time, most calming—night of my life.

-This overnight stay at Costa Roca in Balamban, Cebu started as a joke.
-Like most working adults, my college barkada have been long trying to swing and dance around our busy schedules in hopes of finally meeting each other.
+This overnight stay at Costa Roca in Balamban, Cebu, started as a joke.
+Like most working adults, my college barkada has been trying to swing and dance around our busy schedules in hopes of finally meeting each other.
 Even before the pandemic, we always find this difficult to do given that some of us work on graveyard shifts, others have already settled down outside the city, and we all have our individual priorities and responsibilities to juggle around.

 The wedding took place a week after the bridal shower at St. Francis of Assisi Parish in Balamban.
 From there, we proceeded to the reception at Costa Roca Resort Club (formerly known as Binghay Marine Park).
 To make the most of the out-of-town trip, we decided to stay overnight.